 For newly licensed and prospective chartered accountants, GST is a life-saving tool.
 The straightforward explanation for this is that GST has been introduced for the first time in India.
 In other words, both the experienced CA and the CA who is less experienced are in the same boat because it is something new.
 Newly licensed chartered accountants should take advantage of this chance to advance their careers by surfing through the GST wave.

-Growth of Revenue Due to Compliance at Different Services
+Growth of Revenue Due to Compliance with Different Services

 The potential law allows CAs to provide a package of services in addition to GST, such as accounting services, GST registration, timely return filing, tax payments, etc. This technique will undoubtedly be profitable because it is simpler to repeatedly earn from a current client who utilizes different services than it is to get a new client.